chriseidhof/speaking/README.md

 ## Upcoming

-I've set a limit of five conference talks in 2016...
+I've set a hard limit of five conference talks in 2016...

 ## 2016